Oodmincheg/kottans-frontend/README.md

 ![alt text](https://github.com/Oodmincheg/kottans-frontend/blob/master/img/udacity-js-basic-complete.PNG)
 ![alt text](https://github.com/Oodmincheg/kottans-frontend/blob/master/img/js-freecodecamp-completed.PNG)

 Freecodecamp is SOOOOOOOOOO FUUUUUUUUN!
 Awesome stuff!
-I hope that I will return to another its parts in feature :) I'm in love with algoritms(but they don't with me :( )
+I hope that I will return to another its parts in feature :) I'm in love with algoritms(but they aren't with me :( )